Features

 Freshwater is becoming a scarce resource across the world.
 Sustainable architecture is helping the situation by designing buildings that use water more efficiently.

-Besides, sustainable architecture is also promoting the practise of recycling water both during construction and post-construction stages of the building.
+Besides, sustainable architecture is also promoting the practise of recycling water both during the construction and post-construction stages of the building.

 RELATED: How to Build More Sustainable Cities